 Smart Share Global Limited Files Its Annual Report on Form 20-F

-SHANGHAI, China, April 28, 2023 (GLOBE NEWSWIRE) -- Smart Share Global Limited ("Energy Monster" or the "Company") EM, a consumer tech company providing mobile device charging service, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the United States Securities and Exchange Commission on April 28, 2023.
-The annual report can be accessed on the Company's investor relations website at https://ir.enmonster.com/.
+/EIN News/ -- SHANGHAI, China, April 28, 2023 (GLOBE NEWSWIRE) -- Smart Share Global Limited (“Energy Monster” or the “Company”) (Nasdaq: EM), a consumer tech company providing mobile device charging service, today announced that it filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the United States Securities and Exchange Commission on April 28, 2023.
+The annual report can be accessed on the Company’s investor relations website at https://ir.enmonster.com/.

 The Company will provide a hard copy of its annual report containing the audited consolidated financial statements, free of charge, to its shareholders and ADS holders upon request.
 Requests should be directed to Investor Relations, 6th Floor, 799 Tianshan W Road, Changning District, Shanghai, 200335, the People’s Republic of China.